 The EIR/EIS analyzed potential destruction or damage to human remains in Impact 3A.5-3 and concluded that although there are no known or documented human burials or remains in the project area, the impact was potentially significant because ground-disturbing activities may inadvertently disinter or destroy previously unidentified interred human remains.
 The EIR/EIS recommended Mitigation Measure 3A.5-3, which would reduce the potential impact to a less-than-significant level because it would require the applicant to halt ground-disturbing activities if remains are uncovered and follow the requirements of the California Health and Safety Code.
+The Eagle Environmental Document and Backbone Infrastructure IS/MND also evaluated cultural resource impacts in relation to the FPASP EIR/EIS analysis.

-Mitigation Measure 3A.5-3 has been updated to include a statement requiring the applicant to submit to the City proof of compliance and this updated version is presented below and remains consistent with Mitigation Measure 3A.5-3 in the EIR/EIS.
+Mitigation Measure 3A.5-3 has been updated to include a statement requiring the applicant to submit to the City proof of compliance.
+This updated version of Mitigation Measure 3A.5-3 is presented below and remains consistent with Mitigation Measure 3A.5-3 in the EIR/EIS.
 No new information regarding human remains has been identified requiring new analysis or verification.
 No new significant impacts or substantially more severe impacts would occur.
 Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.

-To be consistent with the more specific requirements found in the Historic Property Treatment Plan (HPTP) and FAPA, the following FPASP EIR/EIS mitigation measures have been refined.
+To be consistent with the more specific requirements found in the HPTP and FAPA, the following FPASP EIR/EIS mitigation measures have been refined.
+These mitigation measures are consistent with the Eagle Environmental Document and replace what was in the EIR/EIS.